 Self-service search for Gateway

-Use the self-service search feature to get insight into the user events received from the Citrix Gateway data source.
-When users access their network resources such as file servers, applications, websites through Citrix Gateway, events such as authentication stage, authorization type, VPN session code, VPN session state are generated for each user connection.
-These events are sent to Analytics and you can view them on the self-service search page.
+Use the self-service search feature to get insights into the user events received from the Citrix Gateway data source.
+When users access their network resources such as file servers, applications, websites through Citrix Gateway, events such as authentication stage, authorization type, and VPN session code are generated for each user connection.
+Citrix Analytics for Security receives these events and displays them on the self-service search page.
 You can view the users and their access details.

 For more information on the search functionalities, see Self-service search.